 2. Polish Your Product Listings

 How many times have you been excited to see a retailer call you back?
 Then, they tell you they want to know if you have that product in stock and how much it costs.
-Then, they tell you they only want one case, but they’ll have to think about it first.
+They tell you they only want one case, but they’ll have to think about it first.
 Well, you wouldn’t have wasted all that time if you set up Product Listings so they shine.
 Time for more polishing!

 When listing a product for sale, think about what your retailer needs to see for them to decide to buy.